ovh/public-cloud-examples/use-cases/wordpress-k8s-mysql/README.md

 ### Create the Terraform variables file (configuration)

-Create the 2 Terraform variables configuration files and fill the needed information.
+Two Terraform variables configuration files have been already created.
+Edit them to modify the needed information.

 ```bash
 vi variables_01.tfvars
 ```
-Add the following for the kubernetes cluster & customize if needed
+The following variable allows to deploy the Kubernetes cluster in GRA11 region:
 ```
 kubernetes = {
     region = "GRA11"
 }
 ```
+If you want to deploy it in another region, edit the file with the wanted region.

 Add the following & customize if needed
 ```bash
 vi variables_02.tfvars
 ```
-Add the following for the kubernetes cluster & customize if needed
+The following variable allows to deploy the MySQL DB v8 in GRA region with essential plan and db1-7 flavor:
 ```
 database = {
     region       = "GRA"